Boehringer-Ingelheim/dso/docs/python_usage.md

 ## Typical usage

-The purpose of the Python API is to provide covenient access to stage parameters from Python scripts or notebooks.
+The purpose of the Python API is to provide convenient access to stage parameters from Python scripts or notebooks.
 Using {func}`~dso.read_params` the `params.yaml` file of the specified stage is compiled and loaded into a dictionary.
 The path must be specified relative to the project root -- this ensures that the correct stage is found irrespective of the current working directory, as long as it the project root or any subdirectory thereof.